 Global biodiversity science relies on information, images and samples of living organisms being readily available to researchers.
 To maximise reach and impact, these resources and data need to be digitally available and thus discoverable, accessible and citable.
 Kew is committed to sharing its collections and knowledge for the benefit of scientific research, government policy and public understanding of plant and fungal diversity.
-Approximately 20% of the collections are currently digitally available and we aim to make 80% of our collections digitally available by 2020.
+Approximately 20% of the botanical and mycological collections are currently digitally available and we aim to make 80% digitally available by 2020.

 See a summary of what the Collections department contains below.